Dachaz/trac-to-gitlab/README.md

 * Migrates open tickets of a single Trac component
 * Migrates any tickets matching a specific Trac query
+* Migrates comments on the tickets to notes on the issues
-* Keeps the original author and assignee when migrating
+* Keeps the original author and assignee when migrating (also for comments)
 * Supports mapping Trac usernames to GitLab usernames
 * Converts WikiFormatting into GitLab Flavoured Markdown
 * Optionally generates a link back to the original Ticket in the GitLab issue